slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The most dangerous negotiation is the one you don’t know you’re in.'*

 <!--
+I'm on a mix of hourly and value based, will try to change from 50/50 to 10/90 in favor of value based next year.

+creative pricing:
+One time a college far away in Ohio, about a 12-hour drive, asked what I would charge to do a two-hour show.
+I said, “$1500”.
+She said, “Oh, that’s a bit too much.
+What would you charge to do just a one-hour show?”
+I said, “$2000”.
+She said, “No, wait, you’ll be performing less, not more!”
+I said, “Yeah!
+Exactly!
+What you’re paying me for is to get there!
+Once I’m there, playing music is the fun part!
+If you tell me I have to get back in the van after only an hour, and drive home, then I’m going to charge you more than if you let me play for a couple hours first.”
+She liked that so much she came up with the $1500.

 on negotiation if you want to go fast, let the other part go first.

 > *'You don’t convince people by challenging their longest and most firmly held opinions.
 You find common ground and work from there.
 Or you look for leverage to make them listen.
 Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp.' -- Ryan Holiday, The Obstacle Is the Way*